VulcanJS/vulcan-next/src/content/docs/contributing.md

 ### Get the right Node version

-The `.nvmrc` contains the Node version we use in VNS.
+The `.nvmrc` contains the Node version we use in VN.
 Usually, higher up versions will also work, but may introduce unexpected breaking changes.

 We recommend to install Node using [NVM for Linux/Mac](https://github.com/nvm-sh/nvm) or [NVM for Windows](https://github.com/coreybutler/nvm-windows), especially if you need to maintain multiple projects.